 Thank you.

-Throw back Thursday there.
+Throwback Thursday there.

 Yeah, exactly.

-The President wants the wall.
+The president wants the wall.

-Uh, the President even wants it done if possible in a year and under budget.
+The president even wants it done if possible in a year and under budget.

-Uh I know the President well.
+I know the president well.

 When he says it, he means it.

-That also the chain migration issue appears to be one that he's won, and the visa lottery will go away, and in exchange, there's there's going to be DACA, which has angered a lot of conservatives.
+That also, the chain migration issue appears to be one that he's won, and the visa lottery will go away.

-I you know, I don't even think we should discuss anything else until the wall is built.
+I don't even think we should discuss anything else until the wall is built.

-But what if your studies now prove?
+But what have your studies now prove?

 Well, I think when it comes to DACA, we might want to do it and actually make that trade.